mariarodriguezn/Port_Beach_Coastlines/README.md

 ## Directory structure

-All the methods implemented in this study were carried out using the DEA Sandbox./ `data`: Geojson files input in the analysis
-`figures`: Output plots of coastal change trends and erosion rates `notebooks`: Implementation of Methodology for Port Beach
+All the methods implemented in this study were carried out using the DEA Sandbox./ `data`: Geojson files input in the analysis/ `figures`: Output plots of coastal change trends and erosion rates/ `notebooks`: Implementation of Methodology for Port Beach